nitramSB/nitramsb.github.io/index.md

 ```
 The log shows the SDK version to be BK7231S_1.0.5 and it shows the SSID of the home network.
 There is also meta data about how way it works such as messaging protocols, boot order, and configuration info.

-### Step 4 - Dumping the memory
-When researching how to read the memory of the BK7231T I found a open-source firmware flashing tool called OpenBeken (https://github.com/openshwprojects/OpenBK7231T_App).
-OpenBeken handles the interfacing towards the device and only a USB UART bridge (I used Bus Pirate 3.6) is needed.
+When I researched how to read the memory of the BK7231T I found an open-source firmware flashing tool called OpenBeken (https://github.com/openshwprojects/OpenBK7231T_App).
+OpenBeken handles the interfacing for the device and only a USB UART bridge (I used Bus Pirate 3.6) is needed.
 The memory is read of the WB3S 1TX and 1RX pins.

 ![image](https://user-images.githubusercontent.com/13424965/221281801-594f4a45-1ff1-491e-8ebe-1e9beed0a800.png)

 The memory dump results in a text file.
-By searching for the SSID in a simple text editor, the result yields the SSDD and the password.
-See image below in red!
+By searching for SSID in a simple text editor, the search-result yields the SSDD and the password!
+See image below.

 ![image](https://user-images.githubusercontent.com/13424965/221283892-9a4be4ea-eb7e-4173-8c8e-10ad726d65da.png)

+## Conclusion

+Tuya smart bulbs are IoT devices that are functionally decent and cheap.
+However, like many IoT devices, security is not always a sufficient priority to mitigate all types of attacks (such as physical access attacks).
+The blog post looks into a physical access attack where the Wi-Fi password of the associated network is exposed due to being stored unencrypted in the flash memory.
+Adversaries may use this attack to gain a foothold in the target's Wi-Fi network that can be used for other attacks.